-As a principle stakeholder in all NHC activities, NHC Executives will continue to visit with LHO Boards in their own communities to improve understanding and communication between NHC and the LHOs.
+As a principal stakeholder in all NHC activities, NHC Executives will continue to visit with LHO Boards in their own communities to improve understanding and communication between NHC and the LHOs.
 The NHC actively works on enhancing the support that the Corporation provides to LHOs to ensure that tenants and clients receive the best possible housing services.
 These tours provide a valuable opportunity for the NHC Executive team and local housing officials to discuss local operational concerns and issues of policy and planning, which can then translate into plans for enhancing the capacity of LHOs.

-For example, in summer 2018, the NHC Board Chair, the President/CEO and the VP/COO and senior managers visited all seven communities in the Kivalliq District.
+For example, in summer 2020, the NHC Board Chair, the President/CEO, the Acting VP/COO, VP/CFO and senior managers visited five communities in the Baffin District.
 Discussion focused on issues such as:

-- Housing design needs. - Improving accessibility for some Elders units. - Land-planning (and increasing engagement between LHOs and hamlets). - The need for greater tenant engagement, including moving towards video-based engagement for new tenants. - Mould remediation efforts and mould prevention. - The need for more information on homeownership programming generally and in particular in relation to Elders living in private homes. - The need for increased training for LHO staff, including on the use of modernization and improvement fund. - Lack of local work-force and apprenticeship development.
+- Housing design needs. - Improving accessibility for some Elders units. - Land-planning (and increasing engagement between LHOs and hamlets). - The need for greater tenant engagement, including moving towards video-based engagement for new tenants. - Mould remediation efforts and mould prevention. - The need for more information on homeownership programming generally and in particular in relation to Elders living in private homes. - The need for increased training for LHO staff, including on the use of modernization and improvement fund. - Lack of local workforce and apprenticeship development.